-1:4 every prayer of mine - Notice thanksgiving is a natural part of all our prayers.
+1:4 IN ALL MY PRAYERS FOR YOU - Notice thanksgiving is a natural part of all our prayers.
 Paul thanks God even as he makes requests before His throne.
 (LifeLight)

-with joy - The Philippians have given him joy by joining together with him in the Gospel.
+WITH JOY - The Philippians have given him joy by joining together with him in the Gospel.
 (TLSB)